Hi, I’m Itsi! I’m a data scientist, applied mathematician, and project coordinator from Sydney, Australia. I live in New York City, USA.

-I completed my master’s degree in mathematics and statistics at the University of Melbourne.
-My research was supervised by Professor Peter Taylor and focused on developing a new machine learning method for inferring the topology of the Bitcoin P2P network, a task which has a significant impact on the pseudonymity properties of the cryptocurrency.
+Previously, I worked as a quantitative researcher for Akuna Capital, designed classes for an optimisation module for students at the Melbourne Business School, and completed my research for a master’s degree in mathematics and statistics at the University of Melbourne under supervision of Professor Peter Taylor; focussing on developing a new machine learning method for inferring the topology of the Bitcoin P2P network, a task which has a significant impact on the pseudonymity properties of the cryptocurrency.
 I have made the thesis available here.

-Please get in contact with me if you’d like to discuss potential projects.
+Please get in contact with me if you’d like to discuss potential projects or consulting.

-I have played the violin for almost 20 years.
-Currently, I play with the Engineering Music Society at the University of Melbourne as a first violin in its orchestra, and occasionally in a string quartet.
+I have played the violin for over 20 years.
+In recent years, I played with the Engineering Music Society at the University of Melbourne as a first violin in its orchestra, and occasionally in a string quartet.
 I have taken several courses in music theory and have composed some pieces for chamber groups.
 I love and know too much about classical music of the 20th century.
+For an intro to 20th century music, check out this playlist.

 I am a big fan of live comedy.
 I also have an award for writing sketch comedy.
 In 2019 I landed an artist pass for the Melbourne International Comedy Festival and got to see 37 shows over four weeks.
 Please do not hesitate to ask me for recommendations.